LMKlein/LMKlein.github.io/editing.md

 |-----------------|---------------------|-----------------------------|--------------------------------------|-------------------------------|---------------------|

-# Services Offered
+# Editing Services

-## Full Manuscript Critiques: Young Adult and Middle Grade
+## Full Manuscript Critiques: Young Adult & Middle Grade

 You did it!
 You have a book—or something very near to being one.